jteijema/makita-UI/README.md

 - Generate Template: Generates the selected template with specified parameters.

 `--Data Folder--`
 - Create Data Folder: This button will create a data folder in the output directory.
+Only available if no data folder is present.
 - Open Data Folder: Opens the data folder in your file explorer.

 ### Add Script Window